Whole30 Cauliflower Soup with Sausage

-- While the cauliflower is cooking, place the green onions, beef broth, garlic, and thyme in your blender.
+- While the cauliflower is cooking, place the green onions, bone broth, garlic, and thyme in your blender.

 - Next, cut each sausage link in half lengthwise, then chop into small pieces.
 Place them in a skillet with hot olive or avocado oil to cook the sausage through with crispy outsides.